rutvikk99/synapse/demos/module1/README.md

     1. At the top of the window, we see **controls (1)** to pause, scale, restore, set a new restore point, and delete the pool.
     2. Below, with the **Features** tab **(2)** selected, we see the status of the security and recovery features **(3)** for the dedicated SQL pool. `Transparent data encryption` is prominently displayed, letting us quickly see whether it is enabled to encrypt our databases, backups, and logs.
 Next to that, we see the `Auditing` feature to track SQL pool events and write them to an audit log. `Azure Defender for SQL`, if enabled, helps detect potential security threats and anomalous activity.
 Finally, the `Geo-backup` feature enables backups once per day to a paired data center.
-    3. At the bottom of the Overview blade, we see metrics showing the **Data Warehousing Units (DWU) usage** and **Active and queued queries (4)**, allowing us to filter within different time ranges.
+    3. At the bottom of the Overview pane, we see metrics showing the **Data Warehousing Units (DWU) usage** and **Active and queued queries (4)**, allowing us to filter within different time ranges.
     4. The left-hand menu includes some of these options, as well.
 It is here where you find the **Access control (IAM) (5)** settings to control access to the SQL pool, granted to users and services.

-4. Go back to the Synapse Workspace overview blade in the portal, then open the **Apache Spark pool**.
+4. Go back to the Synapse Workspace overview pane in the portal, then open the **Apache Spark pool**.

     ![The Spark pool link is highlighted.](media/spark-pool-link.png "Spark pool")